Dietitian-Approved Cooking Oils: Best Healthy Options vs. Hidden Harmful Ones

 Soybean oil is cheap and commonly found in processed foods, but its high omega-6 content can lead to an imbalance with omega-3s, promoting inflammation and contributing to chronic diseases.

-- Health Concerns: Rich in omega-6 fatty acids, contributes to inflammation and heart disease.
+• Health Concerns: Rich in omega-6 fatty acids, it contributes to inflammation and heart disease.

 3. Sunflower Oil